sinch/docs/docs/conversation/conversation-keyconcepts.md

 ---
-title: Key Concepts and Terms
+title: Key concepts and terms
 excerpt: Key concepts and terms for the Sinch Conversation API
 hidden: false
 ---